trezor/connect/README.md

 ## Get balance

-`TrezorConnect.getFreshAddress(callback)` returns balance of an account, plus "confirmed" balance (transactions with at least 1 confirmation).
+`TrezorConnect.getBalance(callback)` returns balance of an account, plus "confirmed" balance (transactions with at least 1 confirmation).

 The user is offered a selection of accounts and has to select one.